HL7/US-Core/input/pagecontent/general-guidance.md

 ### Referencing US Core Profiles

 The search expectations and US Core Profiles have been developed and tested using *logical FHIR ids*.
-Therefore a [reference] to a US Core resource should include a logical id (`Reference.reference`), not an identifier (`Reference.identifier`).
+Therefore a [reference] to a US Core resource **SHOULD** include a logical id (`Reference.reference`), not an identifier (`Reference.identifier`).

 Many of the profiles in this guide [reference] other FHIR resources that are also US Core Profiles.
 These references are defined in the formal profile definitions.
 For example, [US Core CareTeam Profile] references US Core Patient.
-For any other references to base FHIR resources[^2] or not formally defined in a US Core Profiles, the referenced resource should be a US Core Profile if a US Core Profile exists for the resource type.
-For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner should be a valid US Core Patient or US Core Practitioner.
+For any other references to base FHIR resources[^2] or not formally defined in a US Core Profiles, the referenced resource **SHOULD** be a US Core Profile if a US Core Profile exists for the resource type.
+For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner **SHOULD** be a valid US Core Patient or US Core Practitioner.
 US Core Resources in the [differential view] and marked as "Must Support" follow the [Must Support] rules.
 Other resources allowed in the base FHIR specification may be referenced.
 For example, RelatedPerson is a permitted target reference in `DocumentReference.author`.

 ### Contained Resources

-When responding to a query, servers should not use inline [contained] resources to represent the returned data.
+When responding to a query, servers **SHOULD** not use inline [contained] resources to represent the returned data.
 The only time a contained resource can be used is when the source data exists only within the context of the FHIR transaction.
 For example, the guidance in the [Medication List] page describes how a contained Medication in MedicationRequest is used for representing the medication.
-In addition, if referencing a contained resource in a US Core Profile, the contained resource should be a US Core Profile if a US Core Profile exists for the resource type.
+In addition, if referencing a contained resource in a US Core Profile, the contained resource **SHOULD** be a US Core Profile if a US Core Profile exists for the resource type.
 Further guidance about the general use case for contained can be found in the base FHIR specification.

 ###  Suppressed Data

-In situations where the specific piece of data is hidden due to a security or privacy reason, using a code from the [DataAbsentReason Code System] such as `masked` may exceed the data receiver's access rights to know and should be avoided.
-For elements with a minimum cardinality = 0 (including elements labeled *Must Support*), the element should be omitted from the resource.
+In situations where the specific piece of data is hidden due to a security or privacy reason, using a code from the [DataAbsentReason Code System] such as `masked` may exceed the data receiver's access rights to know and **SHOULD** be avoided.
+For elements with a minimum cardinality = 0 (including elements labeled *Must Support*), the element **SHOULD** be omitted from the resource.
 For *Mandatory* elements (in other words, where the minimum cardinality is > 0), use the code `unknown` following the guidance on [Missing Data] in the Conformance Sections.

 ### SNOMED CT United States Edition

 US Core uses the US Edition of [SNOMED CT], which is the official source of SNOMED CT for use in US healthcare systems.
 The US Edition is a standalone release that combines the content of the US Extension and the International releases of SNOMED CT.
-The proper URI should be used for terminology servers to validate US Edition only codes. `http://snomed.info/sct` means an unspecified edition/version.  the US Edition URI is `http://snomed.info/sct/731000124108`.
-To reference a particular version of the US Edition, the URI version format should be `http://snomed.info/sct/731000124108/version/[YYYYMMDD]`.
+The proper URI **SHOULD** be used for terminology servers to validate US Edition only codes. `http://snomed.info/sct` means an unspecified edition/version.  the US Edition URI is `http://snomed.info/sct/731000124108`.
+To reference a particular version of the US Edition, the URI version format **SHOULD** be `http://snomed.info/sct/731000124108/version/[YYYYMMDD]`.
 For more details, see [Using SNOMED CT with FHIR].

 ###  Using UCUM codes in the [Quantity] datatype